 The fee for admission is a one off payment of £100.
 Please enclose a cheque, postal order or bankers draft for £100 made payable to ‘Gray’s Inn’.
 Cash or card payments cannot be accepted; please do not send cash through the post with your admission papers.

 To monitor the progress of all groups in society, we request that you submit this form.
 If you do not wish to disclose the requested information, please tick the ‘Unwilling to supply information' box.

-Please include a photocopy, not the originals, of your passport or driving licence.
+Please include a certified copy, of your passport or driving licence.

 Ad eundem membership

 If you are intending to practice at the Bar of Northern Ireland, you should refer to The Bar of Northern Ireland website.